soid/discrete-math/README.md

 This is a few projects for studying completed by Greg Temchenko for the Discrete Math class at Laney College by Derrick Smith in Spring 2017.

-The projects are written in Scala and requires the sbt build system to run (http://www.scala-sbt.org).
+The projects are written in Scala and require the sbt build system to run (http://www.scala-sbt.org).

 ## Truth Table